 Your headshot might be the first thing a casting director sees about you.
 How can one picture capture all that you have to offer as an actor?
 How can you communicate your brand, your age range, your probable professions, your professionalism, your individuality, and even your inner emotional life in one picture?

-Let's create pictures that look like the real you.
-The one that casting directors will see at the audition room.
+First and foremost, let's create pictures that look like the real you, the one that casting directors will meet at the audition room.
 Also let's make sure that your type or brand is clearly reflected in your pictures.
-My goal is to capture your personality and to help you create a look that get you noticed.
+My goal is to capture your personality and to help you create a look that will get you noticed.

 Feel comfortable in your outfit

 Bring something fun!
-So long the wardrobe is not super busy and you stay away from logos, patterns and contrasting colors can give your head shots a much needed personality.
+So long the wardrobe is not super busy and you stay away from logos, distracting patterns and shiny fabrics, contrasting colors and accessories can give your head shots a much needed personality.
 I love fun character shots; without wearing costumes you can create a unique look that works for you.

 The Business Look

 For those professional looks is best to have a suit jacket and a colored shirt/blouse underneath.
 If you don't own a business suit, visit your local thrift store.
 You will help a non-profit organization, and you will be getting a must-have professional look for your next headshot session and those upcoming auditions.

 Blue -from navy to turquoise - is a versatile color.
 Blues are are complementary to blue and brown eyes and brunette hair.
 Teal, which is a blue-green color, is a great complement to red hair.